-Service ABCB SDCB Prior Authorization Required Details Related Goods (phone, internet, printer, etc.) ✓ Yes Limit: Coverage is limited to \$2,000 every year (this is separate from the one-time funding for start-up goods).
+Service ABCB SDCB Prior Authorization?
+Details Community Transition (community reintegration members only) √ Yes Limit: Coverage for these services is limited to \$3,500 per person every five years.
+Deposits for Assisted Living Facilities are limited to a maximum of \$500.
+In order to be eligible for this service, the person must have a nursing facility stay at least 90 days prior to transition into the community.
+Customized Community Supports ✓ Yes Emergency Response ✓ ✓ Yes Employment Supports ✓ ✓ Yes Environmental Modification ✓ ✓ Yes Limit: Coverage for these services is limited to \$5,000 every 5 years Home Health Aide ✓ ✓ Yes Nutritional Counseling ✓ ✓ Yes Personal Care Services (consumer-directed and consumer-delegated) ✓ Yes Private Duty Nursing Services for Adults (RN or LPN) ✓ ✓ Yes Related Goods (phone, internet, printer etc.) ✓ Yes Limit: Coverage is limited to \$2,000 every year (this is separate from the one-time funding for start-up goods).
 Experimental or prohibited treatments and goods are not covered.
-Respite (short term or temporary care) ✓ ✓ Yes Limit: Coverage is limited annually to 300 maximum hours per care plan year.
-Respite RN ✓ ✓ Yes Limit: Coverage is limited annually to 300 maximum hours per care plan year.
-Additional hours may be requested if an eligible member's health and safety needs exceed the specified amount.
-Nursing respite services must not be provided by a member of the member's household or by any relative approved as the employed caregiver.
-Self-Directed Personal Care (Homemaker) ✓ Yes Skilled Maintenance Therapy Services (occupational, physical and speech therapy) ✓ ✓ Yes A signed therapy referral for treatment notice must be provided from the member's Primary Care Provider.
-Specialized Therapies (acupuncture, biofeedback, chiropractic, cognitive rehabilitation therapy, hippotherapy, massage therapy, naprapathy, Native American healers) ✓ Yes Limit: Coverage is limited to \$2,000 every year (annually) for all combined therapy services (Value Added Services have separate limits).
-Start-up Goods ✓ Yes Limit: One-time coverage up to \$2,000 Transportation - Non-Medical ✓ Yes Limit: Only vehicle mileage and bus/taxi passes are covered.
+Respite ✓ ✓ Yes Limit: Coverage is limited annually to 300 maximum hours per care plan year.
+Self-Directed Personal Care (Homemaker) ✓ Yes Skilled Maintenance Therapy Services (occupational, physical and speech therapy) ✓ √ Yes A signed therapy referral for treatment notice must be provided from the member's Primary Care Provider.
+Specialized Therapies (acupuncture, biofeedback, chiropractic, cognitive rehabilitation therapy, hippotherapy, massage therapy, naprapathy, Native American healers) ✓ Yes Limit: Coverage is limited to \$2,000 every year (annually) for all combined therapy services (Value-Added Services have separate limits) Start-up Goods ✓ Yes Limit: One-time coverage up to \$2,000 Transportation - Non-Medical √ Yes Limit: Only vehicle mileage and bus/ taxi passes are covered.
 Coverage is limited to a total of \$1,000 every year for vehicle mileage and bus/taxi passes.
 Not a covered service for minors.
 Limited to a 75-mile radius of the member's home.